pen-lang/pen/doc/docs/references/language/syntax.md

 #### List comprehension

-It iterates a list and creates a new list with elements computed by a given expression.
+It iterates a list and creates another list with elements computed by a given expression.

 ```pen
 [number f(x()) for x in xs]